liris-xr/PLUME/docs/recorder/recorded-data/frame-based-data/terrain.md

 ### Hooks

-This recorder module doesn't hook into any methods to detect changes in the terrain component yet.
+This recorder module doesn't hook into any methods to detect changes in the component properties yet.
 If you need to record dynamic changes, feel free to [contribute](../../../contributing.md).

+!!! info
     See the [associated proto files](../../file-format/proto-files/unity/terrain.md) for more information on the data format.